01 of 18

-The piece shown here on the left is a standard Asian made dollhouse cabinet, with a few interesting details, fine molding around the door, and a an arched front.
-Sadly it suffers from poor glue joins, awkward add ons, and a finish that obscures detail.
+The piece shown here on the left is a standard Asian made dollhouse cabinet, with a few interesting details, fine molding around the door, and an arched front.
+Sadly it suffers from poor glue joins awkward add-ons and a finish that obscures detail.

-The finished piece can be proudly displayed in a higher quality dolls house, or used to hold trinkets.
-(At a later date I'll show you how to modify it for displaying earrings).
-Although I set this tutorial up to show traditional finishing styles for this cabinet, you could equally adapt the techniques to add bones and skulls for a Halloween cabinet, or decorate the cabinet for any other seasonal setting.
+The finished piece can be proudly displayed in a higher quality dolls house or used to hold trinkets.
+(At a later date we'll show you how to modify it for displaying earrings).
+Although we set this tutorial up to show traditional finishing styles for this cabinet, you could equally adapt the techniques to add bones and skulls for a Halloween cabinet or decorate the cabinet for any other seasonal setting.
 The same techniques outlined here will work for many projects.

 02 of 18